macOS is packed with useful features that are often hidden behind obscure keyboard shortcuts. This article lists my favourites.

 Command + , (comma) usually opens the current app’s settings window.

-Similarly Command + Shift + ? will usually bring up the help search bar for the active application, although some apps will interfere with this combination.
+Similarly, Command + Shift + ? usually brings up the help search bar for the active application, though some apps interfere with this combination.

-Whilst alt-tabbing between windows, press the down arrow to view all windows for the selected app, or press q to quit the app.
+While alt-tabbing between windows, press the down arrow to view all windows for the selected app, or press Q to quit it.

 Swapping Windows inside an App

-Most people know about Command + Tab to switch apps, but there’s also Command + ` (backtick) for switching between windows within an app.
+Most people know about Command + Tab for switching apps, but there’s also Command + ` (backtick) for switching between windows within the current app.

 Emoji Viewer

-To easily add emojis to editable areas, press Command + Control + Space to show the emoji selection window.
+To quickly add emoji to any editable area, press Command + Control + Space to show the emoji picker.

 Lock the Screen

-Dangerous but occasionally useful: Command + Option + Shift + Q will immediately log out the current user without a prompt.
+Dangerous but occasionally useful: Command + Option + Shift + Q immediately logs out the current user without a prompt.

 Move Instead of Copy

-Hold Command to move a file between drives instead of copying it.
+Hold Command while dragging to move a file between drives instead of copying it.

-Command + Click and drag menu items to reorder them.
+Command + Click and drag menu bar items to reorder them.

 Text Substitutions

-If you regulary type complex emotes or phrases, the text substitution functionality can save you time.
+If you regularly type complex emoticons or phrases, the text substitution feature can save you time.

 Some examples:

-To navigate straight to this System Settings window, search for text replacements in Spotlight.
+To jump straight to the relevant System Settings window, search for text replacements in Spotlight.
 See Apple’s support document for text replacement for more information.

-Here are some other general keyboard features that you may find interesting.
+A few other keyboard features that you may find interesting: